TheThirdOne/random-sorting/README.md

 ### Next Steps

 Some possible ways to build off this:

   - Try using a different random comparator eg make it change the probabilities of 1 -1 and 0
   - Try testing other sort implementations such as Opera's and Edge/IE's
-    - A PR for this would be welcomed
+    - A Pull Request for this would be welcomed
   - Try having the comparator only sometimes be random

 ## Appendix: More Hybrid Sorts